 All counties who had fatal and serious injury crashes from 2008-2012 are eligible for funding.

-A total of approximately $28 million of federal funds is available.
+$28 million of federal HSIP funds are available.

 Projects require a 10 percent local match; projects that proceed to construction by September 30, 2016 are eligible for 100% funding for construction (no local match required for eligible federal expenditures).